observIQ/bindplane-agent/CONTRIBUTING.md

 - Build (`make collector`)
 - CI Checks (`make ci-checks`)

-### How to Receive Comments
+### How to Receive Feedback

-* If the PR is not ready for review, mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
-* If you're stuck, tag a maintainer and ask a question.
+If you're stuck, tag a maintainer and ask a question.
 We're here to help each other.
-* Make sure CI passes.

 ### How to Get PRs Merged